xregistry/spec/core/spec.md

 }
 ```

-Another example asking for the model to be included and for one of the
+Another example asking for the model to be included, with one extension
+attribute defined for the "endpoints" Group, and for one of the top-level
-top-level Group collections to be inlined:
+Group collections to be inlined:

 Request: